SgtKuba/MarkDone/README.md

 ## What is MarkDone?

-MarkDone is a hub of focused, client-side converters for documents and structured data.
-Every conversion happens locally in your browser — drafts, README files, business documents, and API payloads stay on your device.
+MarkDone is a hub of focused, client-side converters for documents, diagrams, PDFs, and structured data.
+Every conversion happens locally in your browser — drafts, README files, business documents, YAML configs, and API payloads stay on your device.
 There is no upload queue and no backend processing.

-It's built for notes, AI-generated output, repository docs, prompt files, and any document you'd rather not send to an unknown server.
+It's built for notes, AI-generated output, repository docs, prompt files, config files, and any document you'd rather not send to an unknown server.

 ## Converters